-Overview: Lush, leafy and low key, Easley is nestled at the base of the Blue Ridge Mountains in Upstate (northwestern) South Carolina.
-It is growing but still has a country ambiance and is perhaps best known for hosting the annual Big League World Series, the championship for Little Leaguers.
+Leafy and low key, Easley is nestled at the base of the Blue Ridge Mountains in Upstate (northwestern) South Carolina.
+It has a country ambiance and is perhaps best known for hosting the annual Senior League World Series, a championship for Little Leaguers.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
 On average, the area receives 55 inches of rain and 3 inches of snow per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Public Transit: None, but the Easley Senior Center provides rides to medical appointments.

 Public Library: Yes, the Pitkens County Library System has a branch here.
 It has computer classes, free wi-fi and a home delivery book program for people who cannot get to the library.

 College Educated: 24%

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes